 What Are the Three Types of Septic Tanks?

-If you own a home or business in Kamloops or the Thompson-Okanagan, you’ll likely have one of three types of septic tanks:
+If you own a home or property in Kamloops or the Thompson-Okanagan, your residential septic tank is most likely one of three types:

 1. Concrete septic tanks